Kangaroo Island project – South Australia

-Lithium Australia NL (‘LIT’) has made application for two exploration licence applications (‘ELA’) on Kangaroo Island (see Figure 1).
-The applications are the result of LIT’s strategy to continue its Australia-wide search for strong, domestic lithium holdings to add to its portfolio of projects.
+Lithium Australia NL (‘LIT’) holds a granted exploration licence (‘EL’) and two exploration licence applications (‘ELA’) on Kangaroo Island (see Figure 1).
+The Dudley and Vivonne projects are the result of LIT’s strategy to continue its Australia-wide search for strong domestic lithium holdings to add to its portfolio of projects.

-The application contains the Dudley Mine, which operated during the early 1900s and 1980s.
+The applications contain the Dudley Mine, which operated during the early 1900s and 1980s.
 Gem tourmaline, ceramic-grade feldspar, silica, and kaolin for brickmaking were mined.

-LIT’s second application, Vivonne (ELA2017/00013), lies on the western side of Kangaroo Island, 160 km southwest of Adelaide, and covers 44 km2.
-The underlying geology, which is similar to that of ELA2017/00003, consists of intrusive pegmatites in the Tapanappa Formation.
-These are more pod to stock-like, rather than dykes and sills.
+LIT’s granted EL, Vivonne (EL5960), lies on the western side of Kangaroo Island, some 160 km southwest of Adelaide, and covers 44 km2.
+The underlying geology, which is similar to that of the Dudley ground, consists of intrusive pegmatites in the Tapanappa Formation.
+These are more pod- to stock-like than dykes and sills.
 No modern exploration of these pegmatites is recorded.

 LIT will commence desktop studies and assemble a database from open-file government and company reports.
 On grant, LIT will secure access and commence a programme of mapping and sampling of outcropping pegmatites.
 The surface geology will guide the planning of soil geochemical surveys designed to map the distribution of any additional pegmatite bodies obscured under shallow cover.

 The outcomes of this exploration will provide LIT with a better understanding of the two areas’ potential to host lithium mineralisation and help define areas warranting further investigation by drilling.